onionshare/onionshare/BUILD.md

 ### Setting up your dev environment

+These instructions include adding folders to the path in Windows.
+To do this, go to Start and type "advanced system settings", and open "View advanced system settings" in the Control Panel.
+Click Environment Variables.
+Under "System variables" double-click on Path.
+From there you can add and remove folders that are available in the PATH.

 Download Python 3.7.4, 32-bit (x86) from https://www.python.org/downloads/release/python-374/.
 I downloaded `python-3.7.4.exe`.
 When installing it, make sure to check the "Add Python 3.7 to PATH" checkbox on the first page of the installer.

-Install the Qt 5.13.1 from https://www.qt.io/offline-installers.
-I downloaded `qt-opensource-windows-x86-5.13.1.exe`.
-In the installer, you can skip making an account, and all you need `Qt` > `Qt 5.13.1` > `MSVC 2017 32-bit`.
+Install the Qt 5.14.0 from https://www.qt.io/offline-installers.
+I downloaded `qt-opensource-windows-x86-5.14.0.exe`.
+In the installer, you can skip making an account, and all you need `Qt` > `Qt 5.14.0` > `MSVC 2017 32-bit`.

 Install [poetry](https://python-poetry.org/).
 Open PowerShell, and run: